Sunny Hill Festival

-The Sunny Hill Festival is an annual international music festival in Pristina, Kosovo, organised by English singer Dua Lipa and her father Dukagjin Lipa.
+The Sunny Hill Festival is an annual international music festival in Pristina, Kosovo, organised by English-Kosovan singer Dua Lipa and her father Dukagjin Lipa.
 It has established itself as the largest music festival in Kosovo.

 History

 2018–2019

 The Sunny Hill Festival was organised by English singer Dua Lipa and her father Dukagjin Lipa to raise money for the Pristina-based Sunny Hill Foundation charity organisation.

 The inaugural edition of the festival took place from 10 to 12 August 2018 at the Germia Park in Pristina, and was headlined by Dua Lipa, Martin Garrix, and Action Bronson.
 Her father also performed with his band, ODA, and belonged to another line-up alongside many artists from Kosovo and Albania.

 The festival's second edition took place from 2 to 4 August 2019, headlined by Miley Cyrus, Calvin Harris, and Gashi.

 2020–2022

 After forcibly taking a break in 2020 and 2021 due to the COVID-19 pandemic, the festival returned in 2022.
 Since 2019, organisers had been advocating for a larger space to expand the festival.
 Procedural issues delayed securing a new location, and by June of that year, state institutions and organisers had not reached an agreement, leading to an announcement of the festival's potential move to Tirana, Albania.

 After significant public pressure, a consensus was reached with the government and the municipality of Pristina.
 As a result, the festival was once again held at Germia Park from 4 to 7 August 2022, with plans to continue working on a permanent location for future editions.
 This announcement was followed with criticism due to the legal status of the as a protected landscape and concerns for pollution.
 In addition to the festival in Pristina, a separate festival with a different lineup would be hosted in Tirana from 26 to 28 August.
 The Pristina event was headlined by Dua Lipa, J Balvin, Diplo, and Skepta, while the Tirana event was headlined by Action Bronson, Stormzy, and Hardwell.
 That year's festival theme was a call for visa liberalization for Kosovo under the slogan "Set Me Free."